 Summer is prime time for a new skill

 Studies show that kids lose as much as two to three months of math and reading skills over the summer.
 Does that mean summer should become another semester for your student?
 Not necessarily.
 A lot of experts believe exposing your child to a new hobby or activity can work just as well as pacts of extra spelling and math.
 And shouldn’t summer be fun?
-At Fred Astaire Dance Studio it’s part of our basic teaching philosophy: learning how to ballroom dance is always fun!
+At Fred Astaire Dance Studios it’s part of our basic teaching philosophy: learning how to ballroom dance is always fun!
 We work with students of all ages to help them reach their goals — and make new friends in the process.

 Aaron and Daniela dance on ABC’s Dancing With the Stars.